UBC-MDS/introduction-machine-learning/chapters/en/module2.md

 </choice >

 **True or False**
-*Decision trees always give the correct answer for a single prediction..*
+*Decision trees always give the correct answer for a single prediction.*

 <choice id="3">
 <opt text="True" >